guaix-ucm/pyemir/doc/tutorial_mos/index.rst

 PyEmir MOS Tutorial
 ###################

-This tutorial provides an easy introduction to the use of Numina and PyEmir, focusing on the rectification and wavelength calibration of EMIR spectroscopic images.
+This tutorial provides an easy introduction to the use of PyEmir (via Numina), focusing on the rectification and wavelength calibration of EMIR spectroscopic images.

 .. warning::